Consensys/orion/CODING-CONVENTIONS.md

 # 5 Logging

-Logging is important for understanding what Orion is doing at any given time (for example, progress while synchronizing) and investigating defects.
+Logging is important for understanding what Orion is doing at any given time and investigating defects.
 During development, add logging to aid in these cases.

 ## 5.1 Log Messages